proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/07_How_To_Change_The_World_With_One_Pitch_Workbook.md

 The stakes are civilizational: We're teaching people to pitch Bitcoin's importance, Via Negativa's power, and circular economy's viability.
 These ideas can change the world - but only if they're communicated masterfully.

 *Teach accordingly.
 Lead by example.
-Change the world one conversation at a time.*
+Change the world through great books.*